spcourse/python/en/installing/computer/mac/index.md

 ![](../wait2.gif){:style="max-width:25%"}

-### Step 2: Atom
+### Step 2: Pulsar

-This package can be downloaded from the [Atom website](https://github.com/atom/atom/releases/tag/v1.60.0).
-Download the file named `atom-mac.zip`.
-After downloading you should be able to run it.
+This program can be downloaded from the [Pulsar website](https://pulsar-edit.dev/download.html#regular-releases).
+Select your operating system and download the installer.
+Once again you will have to execute the downloaded file.
+This time though, you do not have to alter any settings during the installation process.

 ### Step 3: Command Line Interface